isomerpages/moe-xinminsec/_admissions/Direct School Admission.md

 The application is free-of-charge and will be open from 11am on Thursday, 4 May 2023 to 3pm on Wednesday, 31 May 2023.  .
-For more details, please refer to MOE website - [www.moe.gov.sg/dsa-sec](http://www.moe.gov.sg/dsa-sec)
+For more details, please refer to MOE website -&nbsp;[www.moe.gov.sg/dsa-sec](http://www.moe.gov.sg/dsa-sec)

 Results of Application
 ----------------------

 All final results will be notified by post to the applicants to inform them of the outcome,

-(i) Confirmed Offer (CO),
+(i) Confirmed Offer (CO), <br>

-(ii) Wait List (WL),
+(ii) Wait List (WL), <br>
 (iii) Unsuccessful.

 2022 Talent Areas and Criteria